Top 5 Elderly Dental Problems, Their Common Causes + FAQ

-As we step into our golden years, our teeth begin to show the signs of wear and age.
-Tooth decay, tooth loss, dry mouth and gum disease are common oral health problems that we face in our later years.
+As we step into our golden years, our teeth begin to show signs of wear and age.
+Tooth decay, tooth loss, dry mouth and gum disease are common oral health problems we face in our later years.

 We have the best oral condition in our twenties.
 Our immune system is at its optimum state.
 Teeth that erupted in the mouth for about a decade have stabilized.
 Our acidic diet has not yet damaged the teeth.
 Our teeth have not been exposed to excessive forces from an uneven bite, bruxism and sleep apnea.
 Also, our genetic susceptibility to dental problems has not fully shown its adverse effects.

 As we age, various factors cause the breakdown of the tooth composition and its supporting structure.
 In short, the most common cause of dental problems is recurrent decay under pre-existing dental work (e.g. under crowns).
 The best way to prevent these problems is to complete routine dental exams and cleanings.
 The top 5 most common dental health conditions seniors face are the following:

 Gum disease in the elderly and others is generally caused by inflammation.
 Gum disease (periodontitis) is an infection that damages the tissue surrounding the gum.
 Gum disease is associated with cardiovascular disease and diabetes.
 It can also result in bone loss.

 Gum recession is a very common issue in seniors.
 Gingival (gum) recession is a condition that exposes the tooth’s root.
 Since the root is 10x more susceptible to breakdown from the acidic diet the teeth are quickly damaged.